SOCIAL MEDIA

 Depending on what you need, there are several ways you can handle this problem.
 Banishing powders are very common in dealing with people.
 My favorite is based on an old Hoodoo recipe.
 To make Hoodoo Vanishing Powder, simply combine black pepper, cayenne, salt, and sulfur and grind into a fine powder.
 Visualize your intent while grinding to infuse the powder.

 Banishing powders can be sprinkled on the clothes, especially shoes, of the person you wish to leave, under their bed, on the ground where they will walk over it, or used to enhance other banishing spells including banishing oil.
 Remember, powders are intended as a subtle form of magic so less is more.
-You don't want it to be obvious what you are doing.
-Also keep in mind that if you sprinkle this on someones clothes, you could cause an adverse reaction, so the bottoms of shoes is safest.
+You don't want what you are doing to be obvious.
+Also keep in mind that if you sprinkle this on someone's clothes, you could cause an adverse reaction, so the bottoms of shoes are safest.

 Angelica